MarktW86/azure-psdocs-processing/azureservicefabricps/0/ServiceFabric/Get-ServiceFabricApplicationHealth.md

 ```

 ### -ConsiderWarningAsError
-Indicates whether to treat a warning health report as error during health evaluation.
+Indicates whether this cmdlet considers a warning health report as an error during health evaluation.

 ```yaml
 Type: Boolean